cid-harvard/atlas-subnational-api/doc/rest.rst

 Metadata endpoints are for things like Cities, Departments, Products, Industries, things that come up often in data requests, and are probably a good idea to prefetch once, and cache.
 These are used to "decode" identifiers for fields in the responses that data endpoints give, like department ids.
+Metadata endpoints return dicts to make it easier to merge the data on the client side.

 Data endpoints are more for looking up, say, the imports of a country in a specific year, or across years.
 Especially for queries across years, the result